 As Thanksgiving Day approaches, I’m reminded that this is going to be my sixth Thanksgiving day apart from my partner.
-Frankly, it’s become not that big of a deal to me anymore, although it would be nice.
+Frankly, it’s become not that big of a deal to me anymore, although it would be nice to be thankful for it.

 I love special days and holidays, and the extra effort it entices others to bring forth towards those special in their lives.
 I get it, we should aim to do that every day, but as life can consume us with other tasks and follies, it’s great to have those days that call on us to celebrate love.